Russian hybrid warfare: Baltic underwater cable sabotage

-In December 2024, an underwater power cable between Estonia and Finland was damaged on Christmas Day in Finnish waters, Finnish authorities placed a tanker ship named Eagle S at the center of its investigation into the incident being sabotage.
+In December 2024, an underwater power cable between Estonia and Finland was damaged on Christmas Day in Finnish waters.
+Finnish authorities placed a tanker ship named Eagle S at the center of its investigation into the incident being sabotage.
 The Finnish Customs Service said that the ship is part of the Russian shadow fleet.
-According to MarineTraffic, the ship was on its way to Egypt from Saint Petersburg, but slowed in the vicinity of the underwater cables.
+According to MarineTraffic, the ship was on its way from Saint Petersburg to Egypt, but slowed in the vicinity of the underwater cables.
 The Finnish Border Guard inspected the ship and said that the ship's anchors were missing, the suspicion being that the ship cut the cables by dragging its anchors over them.